The Premier Oncology Program

 In covering the full spectrum of cancer services – prevention and early detection, diagnosis and treatment, clinical research, rehabilitation, and end of life care – we ensure the needs of our patients are met.

 Three convenient locations offer comprehensive services to patients close to where they live.
 Our Services

-Medical oncology and hematology are provided at St. Joseph Cancer Center.
+Medical oncology and hematology are provided at St. Elizabeth and St. Joseph Cancer Centers.
 Oncology certified nurses are educated in state-of-the-art treatment modalities, such as administration of chemotherapy, biologicals, monoclonal antibodies, blood transfusions, various other therapeutic intravenous treatments, injections, lab studies, and bone marrow aspiration and biopsy procedures.

 Flexible appointment and treatment times are available, and private chemotherapy treatment rooms equipped with TV/DVD units are designed with patient comfort in mind.
 Patients and families receive education about their disease process and therapy to achieve self-management, participation in therapy and optimal living.

 Continuing our dedication to advanced care, IMRT was introduced in 2003 and is available at all three centers.
 This radiation therapy treatment targets the tumor by segmenting the radiation into multiple beamlets of varying intensity, allowing the area of the tumor to receive a higher dose of radiation.
 The radiation oncologist can sculpt the radiation to conform to the unique shape and density of the cancer, sparing surrounding normal tissue and administering more cancer-killing radiation to the tumor with fewer side effects.
 Sophisticated computer programs allow the radiation therapists to administer, monitor, and evaluate progress constantly during treatment.
 During treatment, patients are seen weekly by the physician and nurse, as well as during follow-up visits once treatment is complete.